Eyelid Surgery Mobile, AL

 After Eyelid Surgery in Mobile, AL

-Recovery time for blepharoplasty is about ten days.
+The recovery time for blepharoplasty is about ten days.
 After surgery, Dr. Proffitt will lubricate your eyes and apply a bandage to the treated areas.
 As the anesthesia wears off, you may feel some tightness and soreness in the eyelids.
 Medications can be prescribed to help control discomfort.
-Sutures are removed in 5 days for upper lids, and no sutures are used for lower lid transconjunctival blepharopalsty (inside the lower lid).
+Sutures are removed in 5 days for upper lids, and no sutures are used for lower lid transconjunctival blepharoplasty (inside the lower lid).

 Dr. Proffitt will give you specific post-operative instructions, which may include instructions to keep your head elevated, use cold compresses, postpone exercise and wearing of contact lenses, and take prescription medications.

 I really like the way I look now!